PhoenixTales/wiki.gothicarchive.org/factions.md

 - some of them lived around the valley already before it became prison colony
 - `know how to grow grain and a few of them can even brew really good beer` (_Sleeper's Ban_)
 - `We feed the new camp and in return we are protected from the archbarons` (alpha 0.56)
+- in the final release they are farming rice just in front of the _New Camp_

 ## Guards of New Camp
 - in the final game release known as `Mercenaries of New Camp`